-It is also observed that the direct effect of country was not significant.
+It is also observed that the country's direct effect was insignificant.
 Thus, on average, Brazilians and Italians are willing to pay approximately the same additional price for a cosmetic product produced in accordance with CSR and CE concepts.
-Furthermore, despite previous evidence that knowledge about environmental issues has a lesser impact on consumers' sustainable purchase behaviour (Joshi & Rahman, 2017), our findings suggest that the knowledge impacts WTP.
+Furthermore, despite previous evidence that knowledge about environmental issues has a lesser impact on consumers' sustainable purchase behavior (Joshi & Rahman, 2017), our findings suggest that the knowledge impacts WTP.
 Our results corroborate Atlason et al. (2017) findings, where people with medium to extended higher education were the most willing to pay a premium price for environmental advantage.
+This may be due to the fact that education allows people to be more aware of their habits and more cautious with their behavior (Shao et al., 2022).
+Well-educated people also tend to be more aware of the positive and negative externalities generated by companies' activities and able to identify corporate behaviors coherent with their values (Cambra-Fierro et al., 2020).